ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

     :lines: 19-20

 Finally, a message will be sent to the ``/cmd_vel`` topic when the measure of the right sensor is received.
-If the right sensor detects an obstacle, ``command_message`` will make the robot turn clockwise in place.
+The ``command_message`` will register at least a forward speed in ``linear.x`` in order to make the robot move when no obstacle is detected.
-If only the left sensor detects an obstacle, ``command_message`` will make the robot move forward, leaning to the right.
+If any of the two sensors detect an obstacle, ``command_message`` will also register a rotational speed in ``angular.z`` in order to make the robot turn right.
-Otherwise, ``command_message`` will make the robot move forward.

 .. literalinclude:: Code/obstacle_avoider.py
     :language: python
-    :lines: 22-39
+    :lines: 22-32

 11 Updating setup.py and robot_launch.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^